LET'S STAY IN TOUCH

 The good news is that understanding your attachment style is the first step toward healing these wounds.
 By recognizing the patterns that stem from your early relationships, you can begin to break free from the cycle of anxiety that often accompanies attachment issues.
 This process may involve reparenting your inner child—essentially giving yourself the love, care, and safety you didn’t receive growing up—and practicing secure attachment behaviors, such as setting boundaries and cultivating emotional safety in your relationships.

-Unresolved Trauma: The Silent Driver of Anxiety
+Unresolved Trauma: The Root Cause of Anxiety

 Finally, let’s talk about unresolved trauma.
 Trauma isn’t just about major, life-altering events; it can also stem from smaller, cumulative experiences that leave lasting emotional and physical imprints on our nervous system.
 Unresolved trauma often keeps us stuck in survival mode, where our body is always ready to fight, flee, or freeze in response to perceived threats—even when those threats aren’t present.